 Although the caracara is well-equipped for hunting, it is a true opportunist.
 It prefers scavenging and is often found along the roads of Bonaire.
 Lizards are frequently killed by passing vehicles, and the caracara eagerly cleans up these roadkill.
 It also knows how to handle larger carrion.
 Due to the bare skin between its beak and eyes, it somewhat resembles a vulture.
 This skin is colored yellow to pink.

-Other raptors on Bonaire include the burrowing owl (Athene cunicularia), the barn owl (Tyto alba), the American kestrel (Falco sparverius), the merlin (Falco columbarius), the peregrine falcon (Falco peregrinus) and the osprey.
+Other raptors on Bonaire include the barn owl (Tyto alba), the American kestrel (Falco sparverius), the merlin (Falco columbarius), the peregrine falcon (Falco peregrinus) and the osprey.

 Flying white owl in Bonaire, the barn owl (Tyto alba).